dionathan-santos/GoAutoProject_Backup/README.md

   - Predict sales regions and dealership performance.
 - **Interactive Visualizations:**
   - Use Streamlit to present data and insights interactively.
+- **REST API for Model Predictions:**
+Flask-based API to serve multiple versions of trained models.

 ---